o-fortunato/Cpp_Projects/README.md

 # repos

-The purpose of this repository is to text the functions of Git and GitHub.
+The purpose of this repository is to test the functions of Git and GitHub.